-The addition of the letters "I" and "e", and the word "via" to the Complainant's trademark, does not prevent a finding of confusing similarity between the disputed domain name and the Complainant's trademark.
+The misspelling of the trademark with the letter "r" and the addition of the word "group" to the Complainant's trademark, does not prevent a finding of confusing similarity between the disputed domain name and the Complainant's trademark.
 See Skyscanner Limited v.
 Domain Admin, Whois Privacy Corp, WIPO Case No. D2019-2881.